-Credit Hour: 3 Prerequisites: HRM 515 In order for employees to be effective in their jobs, they need to acquire and develop appropriate knowledge and skills necessary for their positions.
-Human Resource Development (HRD) is an integral part of human resource management.
-This course provides students with a hands-on understanding of theories and practices. used in human resource management to provide employees with appropriate training and development that ensures realization of employees' full potential in the workplace.
-On a more strategic level, this course examines how training and development can be correlated with long term organization change and development.
-HRD activities are placed within a context of knowledge management and the need to create, develop and sustain a "learning organization".
+In order for organizational leaders, supervisors, and HR professionals to be effective in their jobs, they need to acquire the appropriate knowledge and skills necessary for training and developing their human capital.
+This course provides students with a hands-on understanding of theories and practices to train and develop organizational members in order to ensure the realization of the full potential of human capital in organizations.
+On a more strategic level, this course examines how training and development can be correlated with long term organizational change and development.
+Training and development activities are placed within the context of knowledge management and the need to create, develop and sustain a "learning organization".